camfort/camfort.github.io/oopsla17/artifact.md

 7. Now that the array computation has a specification we can use CamFort to check the code against it: `camfort stencils-check laplace.f90`

 8. We can now try introducing an indexing error into the source code and see if it is detected by CamFort as conflicting with the stencil specification.
-Open the file (e.g. use `gedit`) and change the array index `i-1` on line 15 to `i+1`.
+Open the file (e.g. use `gedit laplace.f90`) and change the array index `i-1` on line 15 to `i+1`.

 9. Check the code against the specification using `camfort stencils-check laplace.f90`